jl274/EcosystemSimulationJava/README.md

 * eat - abstract eating method of some MeadowBoard object that should affect some other properties and may result in reproducing

+## Carnivorous animal
+Carnivorous - abstract class for carnivorous animals

+Methods:
+* eatAnimal - abstract eating method only pre-defining that other Animal is what have to be eaten
+* eat - is implemented to use eatAnimal, throws exception otherwise

 # Plants